serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 ### Fetch all spreadsheets

-A `GTLRDrive_FileList` will be downloaded using a Google Drive's REST API query.
+A `GTLRDrive_FileList` will be downloaded using Google Drive's REST API query.
 This can also download files from Google Photos, for instance.
-In this case, only Drive files are needed, so the `spaces` and `corpora` properties must be setted.
+In this case, only Drive files are needed, so the `spaces` and `corpora` properties must be set.
 ```swift
 let query = GTLRDriveQuery_FilesList.query()
 query.spaces = "drive"